 Poland is a stalwart ally in Central Europe and one of the United States’ strongest partners in fostering security and prosperity regionally, throughout Europe, and the world.
 The United States and Poland partner closely on NATO capabilities, counterterrorism, nonproliferation, missile defense, human rights, economic growth and innovation, energy security, and regional cooperation in Central and Eastern Europe.

 Poland jointly hosts the NATO Multinational Corps and Division Northeast Headquarters, hosts a NATO Force Integration Unit (NFIU), is a framework nation under the very high readiness joint task force (VJTF) for 2020, and will host the forward command post of the U.S. Army’s newly-established V Corps headquarters.
 Poland acted as the host nation for the 2016 NATO Summit in Warsaw and continues to meet its NATO defense spending commitments.
 Poland has contributed to operations in Afghanistan, Iraq, Kosovo, as well as to operations against ISIS.
 It also co-hosted, with the United States, the 2019 Ministerial to Promote a Future of Peace and Security in the Middle East in Warsaw.
 A U.S. aviation detachment is located in Poland and the country will host a ballistic missile defense site under the European Phased Adaptive Approach.
 Units from a rotational U.S. Armored Combat Brigade Team, Combat Aviation Brigade, and a NATO enhanced Forward Presence battalion (with the United States as the framework partner) are present in Poland.
-In total, Poland hosts approximately 4,500 rotational U.S. military personnel on any given day; a newly-signed 2020 U.S.-Poland Enhanced Defense Cooperation Agreement (EDCA) will enable a larger rotational U.S. presence in Poland, including the additional rotational capabilities established in the June 2019 Joint Declaration by President Trump and President Duda.
+In total, Poland hosts approximately 4,500 rotational U.S. military personnel on any given day; a newly-signed 2020 U.S.-Poland Enhanced Defense Cooperation Agreement (EDCA) will enable a larger rotational U.S. presence in Poland, including the additional rotational capabilities established in the June 2019 Joint Declaration.
 Poland facilitates numerous military exercises; in 2020, Poland hosted the DEFENDER-Europe 20 Plus exercise with approximately 6,000 U.S. and Polish soldiers.

 The strong U.S.-Poland relationship and shared commitment to freedom date back to the American Revolution, when Polish heroes such as Tadeusz Kosciuszko and Casimir Pulaski aided our cause.
 In 2018, Poland marked 100 years of its recovery of independence, support for which was one of the planks of President Wilson’s Fourteen Points.
 The United States became the first country to recognize independent Poland in 1919.
 Poland was invaded and occupied by Nazi Germany and the Soviet Union in World War II.
 A communist regime was imposed on Poland after the War; its demise in 1989 spurred peaceful democratic change throughout Central and Eastern Europe.
 Poland joined NATO in 1999 and the European Union in 2004.